-Walk everywhere, as tempting as it is to jump on the metro because a) they are everywhere and b) they are cheap, don’t do it.
-We found so many amazing places, statues, shops, churches, all sorts of wonders that we wouldn’t have found if we hadn’t walked everywhere.
+Walk everywhere.
+As tempting as it is to jump on the metro because a) they are readily available and b) they are cheap, don’t do it.
+We found so many amazing places; statues, shops, churches, all sorts of wonders that we wouldn’t have found if we hadn’t explored on foot.
+This may sound like it will waste time but trust me the incredible places you will discover will be so worth it.
 Plus walking is good for you so walk, walk, walk.

 Although we had the most amazing time whilst we were away I did miss the boys a lot and I know that this can often put people off going away without their kids but I can honestly say that it was just what I needed and it did me the world of good.
 When I returned from Barcelona I was physically drained from all the walking but I was emotionally restored and ready to dive straight back in to the everyday life of a working parent.
 If you are considering going to Barcelona, or anywhere else, for a child free break then check out these handy top tips from Katie at Mummys Diary will be sure to help you feel better about booking that well deserved trip.

 If you haven’t booked your accommodation yet then use this discount code for booking . com and be sure to check out Skyscanner for the cheapest deals on flights and I hope these handy hints on how to spend 24 hours in Barcelona will help you get the most out of your stay.